-- to be a member of the Jury, - to be nominated as a course setter if these have not been appointed by U.S. Ski & Snowboard or if the appointed person is not present, - to be issued with a pass or armband during the training or competition (or reimbursement for costs if a lift pass has not been provided), - to be issued with a pass or armband stating the function or marked Course.
+- to be a member of the Jury, - to be nominated as a course setter if these have not been appointed by U.S. Ski & Snowboard or if the appointed person is not present, - to be issued with a pass or armband during the training or competition.
+Some organizers may not be able to provide complimentary lift tickets for participating coaches as they are passing along costs from the host resort,

-- 604.2.1 Team captains and trainers must obey the rules and the decisions of the Jury, and must behave in a proper and sportsmanlike manner. - 604.2.2 A team captain or trainer must fulfill the duties he has accepted as a member of the Jury, or as a course setter. - In accordance with ACR 213.4 and 216 the time and location of the first team captain's meeting and of the draw must be shown in the program.
-An actual meeting, attended in person or online by team captains, jury, and race officials is an inseparable part of the competition and is important for communication of jury instructions, support of the OC, OC requests and information as well as a critical element for risk management and liability related matters.
+- to be issued with a pass or armband stating the function or marked Course. - 604.2.1 Team captains and trainers must obey the rules and the decisions of the Jury, and must behave in a proper and sportsmanlike manner. - 604.2.2 A team captain or trainer must fulfill the duties he has accepted as a member of the Jury, or as a course setter. - In accordance with ACR 213.4 and 216 the time and location of the first team captain's meeting and of the draw must be shown in the program.
+An actual meeting, attended in person or online by team captains, Jury, and race officials is an inseparable part of the competition and is important for communication of Jury instructions, support of the OC, OC requests and information as well as a critical element for risk management and liability related matters.
 ACR 216 and 217 apply in all cases.